 Once the diagnosis of malignant mesothelioma is made by your doctor, further tests such as imaging and biopsy will be performed to check the extent to which cancer has spread in your body.
-This process known as staging helps doctors to start with an appropriate treatment plan and improve your prognosis.
+This process - staging - helps doctors start an appropriate treatment plan and improve your prognosis.

-Patients with mesothelioma diagnosed at a less advanced stage tend to have a better chance of getting successfully treated and thus live longer.
-But, as mesothelioma has a latency period of almost 2-3 decades long and symptoms similar to that of other common ailments, most patients remain undiagnosed until they reach advanced stage 3 or 4.
-At these stages, patients will have worse prognosis due to the lack of curative treatment options.
+When mesothelioma is diagnosed at a less advanced stage, people tend to have a better chance of getting successful treatment.
+But, as mesothelioma has a latency period of almost 2-3 decades and symptoms similar to that of other common diseases, many patients remain undiagnosed until they reach the advanced stage 3 or 4.
+At these stages, patients may have a worse prognosis due to the lack of curative treatment options.

 The evaluation of all the above factors places the patient in one of the following 4 stages.
 In January 2018, the TNM system was updated to include subcategories such as stage 1A and stage 1B.

 Any T, Any N, M1: By this stage, mesothelioma may or may not have spread into places near the main mass (any T).
 It may or may not have spread to lymph nodes (any N) but has spread to distant places such as the bones, liver, lungs, abdominal lining or lining of the lungs on the other side of the chest (M1).

 First and foremost, the physicians who follow the TNM staging system can group your diagnosis into categories, which helps in determining the appropriate stage.
 Accurate staging is important as it determines your eligibility for certain treatment procedures.
 In addition, it helps: